Zip Codes - Free zip code lookup and zip code database download.

 It costs a lot of money to operate this web site.
 We have a technical support staff that monitors the site 24 hours a day,

-the database server software.
 We pay for the bandwidth required to transmit eQSL graphics to you.
-We have to pay for
+We have to pay for many terabytes of

-disks to store your graphics and logbooks.
-And we have spent several man-years to develop the software that runs this
+And we have spent over 20 man-years developing the software that runs this unique service.

 Membership dues cover a lot of this expense on a monthly basis.
 But we also sell small portions of each screen to advertisers